Peter Bol (runner)

 Nagmeldin "Peter" Bol (born 22 February 1994) is an Australian middle-distance runner who competes in the 800 metres.
-He represented Australia at the 2016 Rio Olympics, placed fourth at the 2020 Tokyo Olympics and won the silver medal at the 2022 Commonwealth Games.
+He represented Australia at the 2016 Rio Olympics, placed fourth at the 2020 Tokyo Olympics and won the silver medal at the 2022 Birmingham Commonwealth Games.
+Bol also competed at the 2024 Paris Olympics.

 Early life and education

 Born in Khartoum, Sudan, Bol's mother Hanan Kuku is Sudanese of Nubian ethnicity, and his father Abdalla Bol is an ethnic Dinka from the region that is now South Sudan.
 His family fled the Second Sudanese Civil War when he was four.
 In 2016, it was falsely reported that his family lived in an Egyptian refugee camp before emigrating to Australia.
 Bol has stated that "despite what some people have said and written, we never lived in a refugee camp."

 At the age of eight, Bol arrived in Toowoomba, Queensland.
 He grew up in Perth and attended St Norbert College on a basketball scholarship.
 In 2017, Bol completed a degree in construction management at Curtin University.
 He briefly worked as an engineer prior to signing an Adidas contract in 2018, and has since also completed a business course at the University of Melbourne.